marindie/marindie.github.io/_posts/Oracle/2019-02-18-Oracle-CSV-SQLPLUS-EN.md

 5. The first and last column print only the value, and the rest will print delemeter along with the value.
 So it becomes CSV format output.
 6. The DELIMETER value is '&' in this example.
 7. In this example, the SQL query is hard coded, but this part can be dynamic using shell script(bash).
 See below

-# However, when you check out the results, you would be disappointed by the mess.
+8. However, when you check out the results, you would be disappointed by the mess.
 There are so many new empty lines.
-# After that, I tried to solve this issue and the following code display the result in a way I expected.
+9. After that, I tried to solve this issue and the following code display the result in a way I expected.
+10. The point is I used ">" command after EOF so that the result can be saved as a file.
+In that way I was able to print the query result properly without line breaks.

 # PL/SQL Block in bash